 Yet Taylor couldn’t hope to make his argument by pointing to the peace and prosperity of Britain alone — especially not when such potent counter-examples to this claimed “freedom from internal dissensions” as the English Civil War lurked not that far back in the country’s past.
 He craved more concrete proofs for his assertion that the imperial system was literally divine.
 And he found them in the Pyramid of Khufu of all places, then as now one of the most ancient substantially intact human-made structures in the world, vastly more magnificent in size and grandeur than any of the few structures that had come before it.

 He wasn’t, of course, the first person to want to read deeper meanings into the measurements and proportions of the Pyramids of Giza.
 The most respectable proponent of pyramidal numerology to precede Taylor had ironically been the Frenchman Edme-François Jomard, who also happened to have been an early advocate for the hated metric system.
-Circa 1800, he had originated the idea that the Pyramid of Khufu encoded through its proportions the standard systems of measurements in use at the time it was constructed.
+Circa 1800, he had originated the idea that the Pyramid of Khufu encoded through its proportions the standard systems of measurement in use at the time it was constructed.

-In 1838, an obscure British author named H. Agnew had first proposed the other theory that would become the foundation of Taylor’s work.
+In 1838, an obscure British author named H. Agnew first proposed the other theory that would become the foundation of Taylor’s work.
 He claimed that, although “the chief objects of these buildings [is] to serve for sepulchral monuments, the Egyptians sought, in the appropriate figure of the Pyramid, to perpetuate, at the same time, a portion of their geometrical science.”
 The height of the Pyramid of Menkaure, he said, was equal to the radius of a circle whose circumference was equal to the perimeter of the pyramid’s base — or, stated another way, to the square of one of the base’s sides.
 To state things yet a third way, the area of the circle in question was equal to the area of the pyramid’s base.

 The correspondence Agnew claimed to have detected, if it proved to be absolute, would imply that the ancient Egyptians had in fact solved the most famous unsolved problem in geometry, that of squaring the circle — i.e., calculating the necessary dimensions of a square that has the exact same area as a given circle.
-What seems like it ought to be straightforward enough on the face of it is actually made impossible by the unusual properties of the irrational number known as pi, a fact that was definitively proved only in 1882.
+What seems like it ought to be straightforward enough on the face of it is actually made impossible by the irrational number known as pi, a fact that was definitively proved only in 1882.
 Even in 1838, however, Agnew was willing to acknowledge that squaring the circle exactly was “probably” a mathematical impossibility.
 Nevertheless, he wrote, the Egyptians had managed “the greatest practical approximation to exactness” and used it in the construction of the Pyramid of Menkaure, which he regarded as having the greatest “perfection of form” of all the pyramids despite its relatively small size in comparison to the Pyramids of Khufu and Khafre.

 Two decades later, John Taylor borrowed Agnew’s innovation without attribution and moved it from the Pyramid of Menkaure to the Pyramid of Khufu, apparently on the assumption that the pyramid used to codify a divine system of measurement must necessarily be the biggest and grandest of them all.
 (As for “perfection of form,” that has always been in the eye of the beholder on the Giza Plateau.)

-Over two centuries before, John Greaves, the first European to make a methodical attempt to measure the Pyramid of Khufu, had assumed based on an anecdote from Herodotus that it is was constructed from four equilateral triangles, meaning the slope of each of its sides should be 60 degrees.
+Over two centuries before, John Greaves, the first European to make a methodical attempt to measure the Pyramid of Khufu, had assumed based on an anecdote from Herodotus that it was constructed from four equilateral triangles, meaning the slope of each of its sides should be 60 degrees.
 Later surveyors had proved this not to be the case; the real figure was something close to 51.8 degrees.
 “What reason,” Taylor asked, “can be assigned for the founders of the Great Pyramid giving it this precise angle, and not rather making each face an equilateral triangle?”
 He didn’t bother asking the obvious companion question: why should they have made each face an equilateral triangle?
 Instead, having pre-determined that there was meaning in the pyramid’s shape and proportions, he proceeded to speculate what that meaning might be.

 Here he made a rather astonishing leap of logic: the architects of the pyramid, he claimed, knew that the earth is a sphere, and even that it orbits around the sun rather than vice versa — a theory that had come to be accepted in Europe only in the last few centuries.
 Further, the architects had deduced the circumference of the earth by “observing the motion of the heavenly bodies over the earth’s surface.”
-“They assumed the Earth to be a perfect sphere,” Taylor wrote, “and as they knew that the radius of a circle must bear a certain proportion to its circumference, they then built a Pyramid of such a height in proportion to its base, that its perpendicular would be equal to the radius of a circle equal in circumference to the perimeter of the base.”
-The Pyramid of Khufu thus preserved for posterity, by an incredibly convoluted means, a record of the circumference of the earth, which figure could be determined by multiplying the length of one of the pyramid’s base’s sides by 120 million.
+“They assumed the earth to be a perfect sphere,” Taylor wrote, “and as they knew that the radius of a circle must bear a certain proportion to its circumference, they then built a Pyramid of such a height in proportion to its base, that its perpendicular would be equal to the radius of a circle equal in circumference to the perimeter of the base.”
+The Pyramid of Khufu thus preserved for posterity, by an incredibly convoluted means, a record of the circumference of the earth, which figure could be determined by multiplying the length of one of its base’s sides by 120 million.
 (How posterity was supposed to know what factor to use in making this calculation went unexplained.)

 But there was more: the Pyramid of Khufu also encoded within its dimensions the value of pi, the sacred number its architects had needed to use to arrive at said dimensions in the first place.
-According at least to the measurements Taylor preferred to employ, the length of a side of the pyramid’s base was evenly divisible by a “sacred cubit” handed down directly from God — the latter being an old alchemical concept Taylor had borrowed from Isaac Newton.
+According at least to the measurements Taylor preferred to employ, the length of a side of the pyramid’s base was evenly divisible by a “sacred cubit” handed down directly from God; this was an old alchemical concept Taylor had borrowed from Isaac Newton.
 In Newton and Taylor’s world, a sacred cubit consisted of exactly 25 ancient inches, each of which was 1.001 imperial inches.
 (The modern world was, after all, an imperfect and fallen place even for a godly people like the Britons.)
 The fact that the pyramid could be measured in ancient inches or sacred cubits without recourse to fractions validated the measurement in Taylor’s mind.